 Many people do not realize that you can hold real estate in your retirement plans including the Roth IRA.
-In a self-directed Roth IRA, investors can hold many types of investments that are not normally associated with retirement accounts such as partnerships, tax liens, individual stocks, bonds, and even real estate.
-You can purchase single family homes, multiplex homes, co-ops, apartments, condos, and even land as part of a Roth IRA.
+In a self-directed Roth IRA, investors can hold many types of investments that are not normally associated with retirement accounts such as partnerships, tax liens, individual stocks, bonds, and also real estate.
+You can purchase single-family homes, multiplex homes, co-ops, apartments, condos, and even land as part of a Roth IRA.

-The Advantages Of Holding Real Estate In Your Roth IRA
+The Advantages of Holding Real Estate in Your Roth IRA

-A Roth IRA and other retirement investments long-term investments for your future needs, and there are very few investments that scream long-term like owning real estate.
-Real estate by its very nature is a long-term investment, and it fits well with retirement investments for that reason.
-Despite the recent woes of the last three years, real estate has historically been a good long term investment.
+Despite the real estate bust of the Great Recession (2007-2009), real estate has historically been a good long-term investment.
 Holding real estate in a Roth IRA can provide you with an additional income stream from the rents that you collect.
-And, if you purchased the real estate property from your Roth IRA without the need of a mortgage, all of the rental income that you receive will be tax free.
+Even better, if you purchased the real estate property for your Roth IRA without the need of a mortgage, all the rental income that you receive will be tax free.

-The Disadvantages Of Holding Real Estate In Your Roth IRA
+The Disadvantages of Holding Real Estate in Your Roth IRA

-There are several potential drawbacks to holding real estate in your Roth IRA.
-It is a little cumbersome at times, but it can be a great investment with a little attention to detail.
-You cannot buy real estate and place it into a Roth IRA or other retirement account.
-You have to already have the money in your retirement account and purchase real estate from your retirement account.
-You can borrow money to purchase real estate to put into your retirement fund, but you would lose the tax-free earnings on the portion of your real estate that you financed.
+Then, there’s how you get the real estate into your account: You cannot simply buy real estate and place it into a Roth IRA or other retirement account.
+You have to already have the money in your retirement account and purchase real estate from your account.
+You can borrow money to purchase real estate to put into your retirement fund, but you will lose the tax-free earnings on the portion of your real estate that you financed.

 Another drawback of owning real estate in your Roth IRA: You cannot claim depreciation as you would in traditional real estate investments outside of a retirement account.